 Survivors, especially children, have a difficult life ahead.
 Many children have been left orphaned and many more have been found dead, still huddled up in their rooms – they were overcome with the toxic fumes and burnt by the hot rocks and ash that tore through the sheet metal shacks they called home.

 I tagged along with a group to visit Alotenango on Monday to help a tiny bit with the supplies we had on hand and meet survivors.
-There were a public service and funeral for the first seven victims recovered – there are 69 confirmed deaths already.
+There were public services and a funeral for the first seven victims recovered – there are 69 confirmed deaths already.
 As soon as this funeral was over, more caskets filled the stage with new victims.

 A public funeral in Alotenango for victims